ASEAN Infrastructure Fund (AIF)

 What are the priorities?

-The AIF aims to provide loans of around $300 million a year to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
+The AIF provides loans to finance infrastructure investment projects in the transport, energy, water and sanitation, environment and rural development, and social infrastructure sectors.
 Examples include renewable energy plants, roads or highways, and transmission and power grid development.